 Our flat pedal of choice

-Nukeproof’s long term bearing life is marginally less than the likes of the Burgtec and Hope pedals we’ve tested, but the original purchase price is considerably lower and replacement bearing kits are only a fiver too.
+Across multiple sets of Nukeproof Horizon flat pedals, we’ve noted Nukeproof’s long-term bearing life can be marginally less than some, but the original purchase price is considerably lower too, and the brand’s easy-to-find replacement bearing kits are also cheap.

 This new shape Enduro pedal is a very well-rounded package.
 It’s not the lightest or the slimmest, but is now a similar weight to leading competitors, and at least £15 cheaper.
 Even with material shaved away to save these meaningful grams, grip is still unquestionable and the platform is solid and secure underfoot for all shapes and sizes of rider, making it easy to recommend.